Describing Quasi-Graphic Matroids: Biased-graphic matroids

-All circuits of a frame matroid $F\GB$ induce connected subgraphs of $G$, so all frame matroids are biased graphic.
-Recall that while there exist biased graphs $\GB$ in which $G$ is disconnected while the lifted-graphic matroid $L\GB$ is connected, in this case there always exists a connected graph $H$ obtained by identifying pairs of vertices in distinct components of $G$ such that $L\GB = L(H,\Bb)$ (by Corollary \ref{thm:liftedgraphic_has_connected_graph}).
-Thus condition (3) does not exclude any lifted-graphic matroid.
-Therefore all lifted-graphic matroids and all frame matroids are biased graphic.
-We have already observed that for each quasi-graphic matroid there is a biased graph such that conditions (1) and (2) of the definition of a biased graphic matroid is satisfied.
-It is not hard to show that that we may choose such a biased graph so that (3) is also satisfied.
+All circuits of a frame matroid $F\GB$ induce connected subgraphs of $G$, so all frame matroids are biased-graphic. {Our non-degeneracy condition \BGthree\ is inspired by the fact} that while there exist biased graphs $\GB$ in which $G$ is disconnected while the lifted-graphic matroid $L\GB$ is connected, in this case there always exists a connected graph $H$ obtained by identifying pairs of vertices in distinct components of $G$ such that $L\GB = L(H,\Bb)$ (by Corollary \ref{thm:liftedgraphic_has_connected_graph}).
+Thus condition \BGthree\ does not exclude any lifted-graphic matroid. {In fact, Corollary \ref{thm:liftedgraphic_has_connected_graph} implies that all quasi-graphic matroids are biased graphic.}